-Students will be able to select appropriate budgeting approaches and methods and prepare budgets.
+Students will be able to identify appropriate budgeting and forecasting approaches and methods and prepare budgets.

-- a. recognise how forecasting techniques (including high/low, linear regression and time series analysis) help management in budgeting and forecasting; - b. identify how data analytics can be used in budgeting and forecasting; - c. identify issues relating to the collection of data (data bias) and interpretation of data (correlation v causation; professional scepticism) for budgeting and forecasting; - d. prepare budgets, or budget extracts from information supplied; - e. select the most appropriate of the following budgeting approaches and methods, taking into account their advantages and disadvantages for planning, control and motivation: - bottom-up and top-down approaches to generating and managing budgets
+- a. recognise how forecasting techniques (including high/low, linear regression and time series analysis) help management in budgeting and forecasting and perform calculations using these techniques; - b. identify how data analytics can be used in budgeting and forecasting; - c. identify issues relating to the collection of data (data bias) and interpretation of data (correlation v causation; professional scepticism) for budgeting and forecasting; - d. prepare budgets or extracts therefrom; - e. select the most appropriate of the following budgeting approaches and methods, taking into account their advantages and disadvantages for planning, control and motivation: - bottom-up and top-down approaches to generating and managing budgets - activity-based, responsibility-based and product-based budget structures - zero-based and incremental budgeting;

-- activity-based, responsibility-based and product-based budget structures - zero-based and incremental budgeting; - f. prepare a cash budget for a business which highlights the quantity and timing of cash surpluses and deficits; - g. calculate the cash cycle for a business and recognise its significance; - identify the constituent elements of working capital and treasury and specify the methods by which each element can be managed to optimise working capital and cash flows; and - recognise how a business manages surpluses and deficits predicted in cash budgets.
+- f. prepare a cash budget which highlights the quantity and timing of cash surpluses and deficits; - g. calculate the cash (operating) cycle for a business and understand its significance; - h. identify the constituent elements of working capital and treasury and specify the methods by which each element can be managed to optimise working capital and cash flows; and - i. recognise how to manage the surpluses and deficits predicted in cash budgets.